-BFSA requested a review of the Sacred Lands File by the NAHC on March 1, 2022 to determine if any recorded Native American sacred sites or locations of religious or ceremonial importance are present within one mile of the project.
-As of the date of this report, no response has been received from the NAHC.
+BFSA requested a review of the SLF by the NAHC to determine if any recorded Native American sacred sites or locations of religious or ceremonial importance are present within one mile of the project.
+The SLF search was returned with negative results.